Parallel Complex Diffusion for Scalable Time Series Generation: Continuous-time Perspective: Frequency SDEs

 While Theorem~\ref{thm:reverse_SDE} guarantees decoupling for the conditional distribution $p_{t|0}(\mcX)$, the practical generative process relies on the marginal score $\nabla_{\bar{\mcX}} \log p_t(\mcX)$, which integrates over the data distribution $p(\mcX_0)$.
 Since natural signals exhibit strong phase coherence, $p(\mcX_0)$ is inherently coupled, rendering the true marginal score entangled.

-To resolve the conflict between the decoupled SDE theory and the coupled data reality, we apply the MFT approximation (as motivated in Section~\ref{sec:mft_parallel}) to continuous domain.
-We approximate the marginal score using the interactive correction branch estimator $\mcS_{\theta}$:
+To resolve the conflict between the decoupled SDE theory and the coupled data reality, we apply the MFT approximation (as motivated in Section~\ref{sec:mft_parallel}) to the continuous-time setting.
+We approximate the marginal score via the interactive correction branch estimator $\mcS_{\theta}$:

-This allows us to train the continuous-time model via Denoising Score Matching.
-Crucially, due to the spectral heteroscedasticity of complex noise, we derive the Score-Noise Identity (Appendix~\ref{app:der_heter_score_noise_id}) which relates the score to the noise via the precision matrix:
+This factorization allows us to train the continuous-time model via Denoising Score Matching.
+Crucially, due to the spectral heteroscedasticity of complex noise, we derive the \textit{Score-Noise Identity} (Appendix~\ref{app:der_heter_score_noise_id}) which relates the score to the cumulative injected noise $\bvareps_r$ and $\bvareps_i$ from diffusion step 0 to $t$ via the precision matrix: